Baha al-Din al-Amili: Mysticism

-Shaykh Baha' al-Din was also an adept of mysticism.
+Sheikh Baha' al-Din was also an adept of mysticism.
 He had a distinct Sufi leaning for which he was criticized by Mohammad Baqer Majlesi.
 During his travels he dressed like a Dervish and frequented Sufi circles.
 He also appears in the chain of both the Nurbakhshi and Ni'matullāhī Sufi orders.
 In the work called "Resāla fi’l-waḥda al-wojūdīya" (Exposition of the concept of Wahdat al-Wujud (Unity of Existences), he states that the Sufis are the true believers, calls for an unbiased assessment of their utterances, and refers to his own mystical experiences.
 Both his Persian and Arabic poetry is also replete with mystical allusions and symbols.
-At the same time, Shaykh Baha' al-Din calls for strict adherence to the Sharia as a prerequisite for embarking on the Tariqah and did not hold a high view of antinomian mysticism.
+At the same time, Sheikh Baha' al-Din calls for strict adherence to the Sharia as a prerequisite for embarking on the Tariqah and did not hold a high view of antinomian mysticism.

 Works

-Shaykh Baha' al-Din contributed numerous works in philosophy, logic, astronomy and mathematics.
+Sheikh Baha' al-Din contributed numerous works in philosophy, logic, astronomy and mathematics.
 His works include over 100 articles, epistles and books.
-Shaykh Baha' al-Din also composed poems in Persian and Arabic.
-His outstanding works in the Persian language are Jāmi’-i Abbāsī and two masnavis (rhymed couplets) by the names of Shīr u Shakar ("Milk and Sugar") and Nān u Halwā ("Bread and Halva").
+Sheikh Baha' al-Din also composed poems in Persian and Arabic.
+His outstanding works in the Persian language are Jame-e Abbasi and two masnavis (rhymed couplets) by the names of Shīr u Shakar ("Milk and Sugar") and Nān u Halwā ("Bread and Halva").

 His other important work is the Kashkūl, which includes stories, news, scientific topics, Persian and Arabic proverbs.

-He also wrote Khulāṣat al‐ḥisāb (خلاصة الحساب, lit.
+He also wrote Khulāṣat al-ḥisāb (خلاصة الحساب, lit.
 "Essentials of arithmetic"), an Arabic textbook that became popular throughout the Islamic world from Egypt to India until the 19th century.
 It was translated into German in Berlin by G. H. F. Nesselmann and published in 1843.
 A French translation appeared later 1854.